Malin Head Heritage Group

 In our “Malin Head News and Heritage Booklet” we document the results of our discussions and make these available to a wider audience.
 We have made great efforts to ensure that the information is correct, but owing to the time lapse mistakes may occur, hence we very much welcome additional information or clarification and hope that we are bringing back happy memories.

-To date there have been seven issues of the Heritage Booklet, (back issues available in Mullin’s Shop) as follows:
+To date there have been seventeen issues of the Heritage Booklet, (back issues available in Mullin’s Shop) as follows:

 Volume One – Christmas 2012

 - Memories of a Malin Head Postmistress –Monica Goodison (Doherty)